vat, value added tax, document-4184607.jpg

 Sales Taxes (IVA)$112

 As a rental manager, Beach Please charges 20% commission, which would end up being $157.53 in this example.
-This means that the owner will receive a total payout of $630.11 USD.
-The owners will then have to pass along their portion of the Sales Taxes (IVA) to the Mexican tax authorities (SAT) which would be 80% of the $112 = $89.6.
+This means that the owner will receive a total payout of $630.11 USD, which includes their portion of the sales taxes.

 What is an RFC and how do I obtain it?